The Testimony of

-Currently, my wife, Betty, and I attend Bible Studies on Tuesdays (12:30pm) and Wednesdays (6pm) and Sunday service at United in Christ Fellowship.
-We meet in various places, depending on the week, in Rice Lake, WI.
+My wife, Betty, passed away in May of 2016 and the Lord has helped me through those difficult days.
+I attend Bible Studies on Tuesdays (7pm) and Sunday school and worship service at United in Christ Fellowship, in Rice Lake, WI.
 If you're interested, CALL ME AT 859-312-9421.

 A friend in Christ,

 Here are a few applicable verses from the Holy Bible: